 Fresh blueberries and a secret ingredient make this Blueberry Mystery Cake irresistible.
 This small batch cake is sweet, but not quite as sweet as a fruit cobbler.

 We love sweet and light treats with fresh muffins.
-Farmhouse Style Blueberry Muffins is one of my favorite baked goods, so when a friend sent this cake recipe from her family I couldn’t wait to try it!
-We love this blueberry cake warm right out of the oven or cool later in the week.
+Farmhouse Style Blueberry Muffins and Blueberry Coffee Cake are a couple of my favorite baked goods, so when a friend sent this cake recipe from her family I couldn’t wait to try it!
+We love this blueberry mystery cake warm right out of the oven, or cool later in the week.

 Fresh lemon juice squeezed over fresh blueberries gives a slight twist to this cake that is so good!
 My husband loved this for brunch or dessert, but couldn’t quite identify the lemon.
 I wouldn’t have been able to either if I hadn’t made the recipe.
 The fresh fruit flavors are so bold and the sweet cake batter topping makes the perfect sweet treat!

 Pouring enough boiling water to wet the top of the batter makes a light layer of crunch that is so unique.
 This blueberry cake truly tastes like it came from a bakery, but it is very easy to make at home!

 Can Frozen Blueberries Be Used?

 Yes, frozen blueberries can be used and often make baking more convenient because they can be stored so much longer than fresh berries on the counter or in the refrigerator.
 However, I prefer to use fresh berries in this recipe.

 Can This Blueberry Cake Be Frozen?